Some posts contain compensated links. Please read this disclaimer for more info.

 If you are traveling with kids in Cluj, then consider giving its Botanical Garden a visit!
 The entrance fee is 5 lei per person (at the time of writing).

-We hope this guide has given you the proper information to plan your visit to Cluj!Share
+We hope this Cluj-Napoca guide filled with things to do around Cluj has given you the proper information to plan your visit to this hidden gem in Romania!Share